omerwyo/PortfolioTracker/DOCS.md

 - The user can input up to 5 tickers, and choose to click on 'DOWNLOAD ALL' to synchronously download data for each of the tickers.
 For 'DOWNLOAD ALL', we allow our users to leave fields blank if they do not wish to query for 5 tickers.
 Subsequently, clicking on 'CALCULATE ALL' will calculate and display the metrics for each ticker currently on the screen.

-- Clicking on download for previously fetched tickers will not result in the redownload, to save power and computation.
+- Clicking on download for previously fetched tickers will eliminate the need for redownload, to save power and computation.

 - The calculate button will be inactive until the data for the ticker has been downloaded and persisted into the database.